concourse/concourse-chart/README.md

 > **TIP**: you can download `fly` either from https://concourse-ci.org/download.html or the home page of your Concourse installation.

 When using ephemeral workers with `worker.kind: Deployment` and spawning a lot of (new) workers, you might run into [issue 3091](https://github.com/concourse/concourse/issues/3091).
-As workaround you could start a `worker.extraInitContainers` to cleanup unused loopback devices.
+As a workaround you could start a `worker.extraInitContainers` to cleanup unused loopback devices.

 ### Worker Liveness Probe